conundrumer/vocoderosc/README.md

 To run both components of vocoderosc on 1 computer, follow these steps:

-1. If using a device running TouchOSC, change the IP address in the TouchOSC settings to your machine's IP address and set the port number to 7770.
+1. If using a device running TouchOSC, change the IP address in the TouchOSC settings to your machine's IP address and set the port number to 7770 and use the "Keys" layout.
 2.  (a) If using a connected MIDI device such as a MIDI keyboard, change directories to `vocoderosc/vocoderosc_1/` and run `sendOSC.srp`.

-    (b) You also have the option of using a MIDI device that is connected to a separate computer.
+    (b) You also have the option of using a MIDI device that is connected to a separate computer, interfacing through Serpent.
 In this case, on the computer connected to the MIDI device, modify lines 13-17 of the file `vocoderosc/vocoderosc_1/sendOSC.srp` to match the code snippet below, replacing the parameter `"IP ADDRESS"` on line 17 with the IP address of the machine running the vocoder:
     ```sh
     13 // osc client
     14 def startup():